blueresonara-Sky/SMTV-Translation-Editor/README.md

 - a Word `.docx`
 - one main 3-column table
 - English in column 2
-- Persian in column 3
+- Non-English in column 3

 ## Notes

-- Subtitle/header rows before the first Persian subtitle row are preserved
+- Subtitle/header rows before the first Non-English subtitle row are preserved
 - Source/meta rows are isolated from normal subtitle planning when possible
-- Blank Persian rows are preserved and not auto-filled
+- Blank Non-English rows are preserved and not auto-filled
 - AI output is always validated locally before being applied

 ## Current Version